T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 - If you're trying to share feedback through the T-Life app while connected to T-Satellite, you may see a "no internet connection" message.
 Don’t worry!
 You can still submit your feedback, and it will be sent once you're connected to the T-Mobile cellular network.

-Here is a list of devices that are currently compatible with T-Satellite beta.
+Here is a list of devices that are currently compatible with T-Satellite.

 Apple